ozoidemi/ePaper_guest_dashboard/README.md

 1. **Ignore** the `automations.yaml` file.
 2. Use the files under the `no_unifi` directory.
 3. In `secrets.yaml` replace `your_ssid` and `your_password` with your own.
-    Remember to use a 20-char long password.
+    - Remember to use a 20-char long password.
+    - Also remember this is the HA's `secrets.yaml` file.

 ---